Alex4386/CIRNO/README.md

 Saved screenshot.
 Finally.

 ### 2019-09-09
 Yes, I didn't give up the Linux Systems.
+You know, Computers at Lab has Ubuntu installed, Not Windows!